-At Distil Networks we recruit talented engineers from all over the world to ensure our bot detection and mitigation technology is always one step ahead of the bad guys..
-Our core team is in the in the San Francisco Bay Area but for a variety of reasons, including soaring housing costs, many of our best developers choose to live elsewhere in the country.
+At Distil Networks we recruit talented engineers from all over the world to ensure our bot detection and mitigation technology is always one step ahead of the bad guys.
+Our core team is in the San Francisco Bay Area but for a variety of reasons, including soaring housing costs, many of our best developers choose to live elsewhere in the country.

 Scaling a remote engineering team introduces various challenges, especially with respect to communication.
 Like many organizations that manage remote teams, we find ourselves asking critical questions.
 Are we effectively sharing the company vision?
 Are we clearly communicating plans and business objectives across dispersed teams?
 And arguably most important – is the company culture both communicated and reinforced?